spydercapriani/KeychainWrapper/README.md

 # KeychainWrapper

-A wrapper for interacting with the Keychain.
+A library of wrappers / utilities for interacting with the Keychain.

 ## Property Wrappers